gilsoncastro/Detec-o-de-opini-es-e-an-lise-de-polaridade-em-coment-rios-no-Youtube/README.md

-# Detecção de opiniões e análise de polaridade em comentários no Youtube
+# análise de polaridade em comentários no Youtube